 Anyone interested should contact us.
 We need your help.

 (2) Run an international petition to obtain a mandate and to create a global network of supporters that includes internally displaced persons, refugees and people living in exile, as well as institutional stakeholders and activists.

-This petition is now live.
+This petition has been set up in 2015 and is still live.
 To participate, please click here.